thisisamirv/fastLowess-py/docs/source/index.rst

-fastLowess: High-performance LOWESS for Python
+fastlowess: High-performance LOWESS for Python
 ============================================

 **High-performance parallel LOWESS (Locally Weighted Scatterplot Smoothing) for Python**

 A production-ready implementation built on top of a highly optimized Rust core.
-It offers **4-3800x speed improvements** over standard implementations while providing robust statistics, uncertainty quantification, and memory-efficient streaming.
+It offers **12-3800x speed improvements** over standard implementations while providing robust statistics, uncertainty quantification, and memory-efficient streaming.

 What is LOWESS?
 ---------------